 We are sorry, but the proposed Really Easy elements of the congress in Andalucia did not attract enough support, and therefore there will not be a Really Easy aspect to future overseas congresses.

 Really Easy Weekends

 The Really Easy Weekends are 'house parties', designed for more experienced novice players of up to approximately 5 years experience.

-The emphasis on these weekends is on play and socialising.
+The emphasis on these weekends is on the play and socialising.
 There are four bridge sessions - Friday evening, Saturday afternoon and evening will be normal pairs sessions; on Sunday we will play a Swiss Pairs competition.
 There will be an optional instructional session on Saturday morning.